Columbus IDea Foundry

 Stewardship is treating everyone with respect.

-The Academic Enrichment Center (AEC) was envisioned as a place for at-risk students and returning adults learners to complete coursework or pursue a GED.
-TRIAD saw its true potential as an incubator.
+The Academic Enrichment Center (AEC) was envisioned as a place for at-risk students to complete coursework or pursue a GED.
+Where others saw students who were near failure and perhaps a lost cause, TRIAD saw the facility's true potential as an incubator to jumpstart these students towards success.

 We wanted learners to feel like they were going to a workplace where they were respected and expected to succeed.
 So we designed the AEC as a professional co-working space, rather than a classroom.
 There's a reception desk, individual and shared work stations, a kitchenette, and outdoor spaces designed to facilitate a wide range of learning and communication styles.
 The result is a facility that allows people to learn in their own way, and helps each other succeed.